-- UHA Health Insurance is covering 100% of the cost for all* services related to a COVID-19 diagnosis with a participating facility and provider in UHA’s network.
+- UHA is covering 100% of the cost for all* services related to a COVID-19 diagnosis with a participating facility and provider in UHA’s network.
 For inpatient hospitalizations, UHA is paying 100% of the UHA eligible charge.
 Member co-pays, coinsurance and deductibles will be waived.
 At this time, the waiver applies to all admissions for dates of service from April 1, 2020.
 This is a temporarily enhanced coverage of benefits which is subject to change.
 Coverage was extended as of January 1, 2021.

 - UHA is covering all telehealth access at 100% of eligible charges with no copay for any telehealth service for the duration of the federal COVID-19 state of emergency—regardless of the primary purpose of the visit.

 * COVID-19 tests must be ordered by an attending healthcare provider who has determined that the test is medically appropriate for the individual based on current accepted standards of medical practice and the test otherwise meets federal statutory criteria.

 - For more information on the at-home COVID-19 tests view this Important Notice.